Video Editing on Campus

 For more information about using iMovie, see the iMovie '09 page or go directly to the subtopics:

 Movie Maker is a video editing application that is installed along with many versions of Microsoft Windows.
 This makes it available on many of our campus PCs.
-If it is not installed on your computer, Movie Maker is available for download for free here and Live Movie Maker is available for download free here.
+If it is not installed on your computer, Windows Live Movie Maker is available for download free here.

 Roxio Creator 8 Suite